lawrence-matsuoka/home-server/README.md

 1. go to network -> wireless, and edit the SSIDs
 2. go to the wireless security tab under interface configuration
 3. set encryption to WPA2-PSK and set the Key (password)

+## Kali Linux VM
+### nmap
+Network scan of IP addresses to diagnose issues with the wireless access points after migrating to Advanced DMZ and the OPNSense router.

 ## TODO
 - UPS